systemd/mkosi/mkosi.md

 * `$SRCDIR` contains the path to the sources to build.

-* `$DESTDIR` is a directory into which any artifacts generated by the build script shall be placed.
+* `$DESTDIR` is a directory into which any installed software generated by the build script may be placed.

 * `$BUILDDIR` is only defined if `mkosi.builddir` and points to the build directory to use.
 This is useful for all build systems that support out-of-tree builds to reuse already built artifacts from previous runs.

+* `$OUTPUTDIR` is the staging directory used to store build artifacts generated by the build script.

 * `$WITH_DOCS` is either `0` or `1` depending on whether a build
   without or with installed documentation was requested